Data-Rich, Insight-Poor: It’s Not About Data Quantity but How You Use It

 Data poor is defined as those companies that sell through intermediaries, either still relying heavily on third-party cookies or only now considering first-party data strategies.

 The abundance of data alone doesn’t guarantee quality insights.
-To make data-driven decisions and create real value for your customers – that’s what matters most – you have to rely on relevant sources and powerful data activation tools.
+To make data-driven decisions and create real value for your customers, you have to rely on relevant sources and powerful data activation tools.

 So, if you consider your business data-poor, it’s time to reassess your first-party data strategy.